 Because of its high soluble fiber content, thanks to oats, granola lowers bodily cholesterol levels by facilitating their excretion from the body.
 The fiber acts as a surface onto which the cholesterol attaches before it is excreted.

 Boosts energy levels

-Sugary drinks might be the most popular alternative for those looking to boost their waning energy, but if you’re looking to eat healthy, consider using a granola bar instead.
-Granola might not contain sugar, but it has manganese, a compound whose long list of bodily functions includes metabolism.
+Sugary drinks might be the most popular alternative for those looking to boost their waning energy, but if you’re looking to eat healthily, consider using a granola bar instead.
+It might not contain sugar, but it has manganese, a compound whose long list of bodily functions includes metabolism.